 ANITA HARRIS SATKUNANANTHAN is a senior lecturer of Literatures in English at the Faculty of Social Sciences and Humanities in the National University of Malaysia where she teaches Literatures in English, Creative Writing (and occasionally) performance studies.
 She possesses a PhD in Postcolonial Literature from the University of Queensland, awarded in 2012.
 She has been awarded grants for her work on Gothic and Speculative Fiction by diasporic African women writers, and on Millennial Malaysian Genre authors (Grant Awarding Bodies: (1) Centre of Research and Instrumentation, National University of Malaysia, (2) Ministry of Higher Education, Malaysia).

 As the SFF author and poet Nin Harris, she has short fiction and poetry published in in the following Hugo award-winning and/or nominated venues: Clarkesworld, Strange Horizons, Uncanny Magazine, Lightspeed Magazine.
 She was a nominee for the Rhysling Award for speculative poetry in 2016.
-Her Gothic planetary romance short story “Morning Cravings” was published in the British Fantasy Award 2017 nominated anthology People of Colour Destroy Science Fiction, edited by Nalo Hopkinson, Kristine Ong Muslim and Berit Ellingsen.
+Her Gothic planetary romance short story “Morning Cravings” was published in the British Fantasy Award 2017 winning anthology People of Colour Destroy Science Fiction, edited by Nalo Hopkinson, Kristine Ong Muslim and Berit Ellingsen.

 CARLOTTA LADYIZUMI ABRAMS has a bachelor’s degree from Wesleyan University, an MFA from Arizona State and a PhD from the University of Southern Mississippi.
 She has traveled to over seventy countries.
 She is an international speaker and writer who is the Coordinator of Creative Writing at Estrella College in Arizona.